KILTprotocol/web3-login-demo/README.md

 ## Well-Known DID Configuration

-After having all your environment variables, to build a **Domain Linkage Credential**:
+After having all your environment variables, execute the following to build a **Domain Linkage Credential**:

-- run: `yarn well-known-config`.
+- `yarn well-known-config`.

 If you want know more about this, check out the [Identity Foundation Documentation](https://identity.foundation/.well-known/resources/did-configuration/).
 [Our dApp documentation also have a section about this.](https://docs.kilt.io/docs/develop/dApp/well-known-did-config)